Nextiva / Blog / VoIP

 PRI is a telecommunication standard that carries voice and data transmissions between a network and a user.
 It uses physical copper wires to digitally connect your business with the public switched telephone network (PSTN).

 PSTN aggregates national, regional, and local telephone operators.
 Whenever someone calls you, the call enters a private branch exchange (PBX).
-An on-premises PBX is a private telephone network professionals use within an organization to communicate with external and internal callers.
+An on-premises PBX is a private telephone network that professionals use within an organization to communicate with external and internal callers.

 Network diagram showing primary rate interface